IDOT, ISP and Tollway Kick Start “Ice and Snow -Take It Slow” Campaign

 - Motorists are urged to check travel conditions before

 any trip.
-You can get interstate condition information by
+You can get road condition information by calling

 www.gettingaroundillinois.com and click on the “winter